delesslin/100-days-of-code/r1-log.md

 I implemented flux!!!
 Or some janky version of it.
 It's such a convenient way to structure the app.

 **Thinking Forward:** Implement react and flux in catawbaDictionary

+### R1D7
+Day late updating this log.
+I began implementing react/flux in the dictionary.

+### R1D8
+Added some styling and figured out that I will probably need yet another library to handle event listeners... *Anger*

+**Thinking Forward:** look for library